yduf/yduf.github.io/_posts/2021-09-03-slicer-options.md

     - equalize filament flow - print small wall at higher speed than normal.

     - enable accelleration control - reduce the speed set in the firmware (Klipper)
+    	- accelleration is also used to estimate the print time.

     - enable jerk control - reduce the speed set  in the firmware (Klipper)